 In his tenure the Lansing parish has accomplished several major projects, including: full sanctuary renovation and iconography installation, planting a Memorial Garden, renovation of the Social Hall, replacement of the steeple and roof, and hosting the Lansing Interfaith Day four times.

 Fr.
 Mark has served on the Archdiocesan Council for 6 years (and as recording secretary in 1998-99); on the Metropolis Council as secretary (2007-08); on the Detroit Clergy Syndesmos as treasurer (2003-10); and on the Archdiocesan Liturgical Translation Committee (2010-2015).

 He received his M.Div. (summa cum laude) from Holy Cross in 1998.
 He has a B.A. (summa cum laude) in Comparative Religion from the University of Michigan (1985) and a Ph.D. in Linguistics from M.I.T.
 (1989); his dissertation was on African tone languages.
 Before ordination Fr.
 Mark worked as the pronunciation editor for Merriam-Webster dictionaries.
 He currently serves as the associate pronouncer for the Scripps National Spelling Bee.

 Fr.
-Mark is married to Presvytera Katherine (Chapekis) Sietsema and they celebrated their 20th wedding anniversary in September 2011.
+Mark is married to Presvytera Katherine (Chapekis) Sietsema.
 Presvytera Kathy is a freelance editor and lexicographer, as well as an accomplished knitter.
-They have two boys, ages 10 and 11.
+They have two sons.
+He was born in Grand Rapids, MI and raised in a branch of the Dutch Reformed church.
 Fr.
-Mark was born in 1962 in Grand Rapids, MI.
-He was raised in a branch of the Dutch Reformed church.
-Fr.
-Mark loves to go hiking.
+Mark loves to go hiking and bicycling.